Spring Garden Revival

 Professional Soil Testing & Nutrient Assessment Requirements for Natick’s Glacial Till & Rocky Upland Soils

 Soil testing is mandatory for responsible nutrient management in Natick’s glacial till and rocky upland soils.
-The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5), organic matter, and macro/micronutrients.
-Aim for a pH of 6.0–7.0 for cool-season grasses by applying dolomitic lime (50–100 lbs per 1,000 sq ft to raise pH one unit, effect in 6–12 months).
-Use the USDA Web Soil Survey to identify local soil series, drainage, and organic matter (target 4–6%).
-Develop a written nutrient plan based on test results, following UMass Extension rates (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
-Adjust for shade (reduce N by 25–30%), traffic, and compaction.
+Residents and professionals should use the UMass Soil & Plant Nutrient Testing Lab for comprehensive analysis, including pH (typically 5.5–6.5), organic matter, and macro/micronutrients.
+The target pH for cool-season grasses is 6.0–7.0, often requiring dolomitic lime at 50–100 lbs per 1,000 sq ft to raise pH by one unit over 6–12 months.
+The USDA Web Soil Survey identifies local soils as glacial till, marine clay, and urban fill, with organic matter commonly 2–4% (target 4–6%).
+Develop a written nutrient management plan based on test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
+Adjust for site-specific factors such as shade (reduce N by 25–30%), traffic, and compaction.

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Natick

 Fertilizer use in Natick is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in watershed communities.
-Phosphorus is prohibited except for new lawns or documented deficiency (soil P <30 ppm).
-Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application.
-Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licenses, complete specialized training, and register with the town.
-Maintain detailed records of products, rates, weather, and soil test results.
-Liability insurance (minimum $1M per occurrence) and environmental impairment coverage are recommended for all commercial services.
-For more information, visit the MDAR.
+Phosphorus is prohibited except for new lawns or documented soil deficiency (below 30 ppm).
+Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, supporting watershed protection and MS4 compliance.
+Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licenses, complete specialized training, and register their business with Natick.
+Detailed records of applications, weather, and soil test results are required for compliance and liability.
+Insurance (minimum $1M per occurrence), environmental impairment coverage, and bonding are recommended for municipal contracts.

 Natick Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas

 Fertilizer application near wetlands and protected areas in Natick is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits or notifications are required for work within 25–100 feet of wetlands or streams, and no-fertilizer buffer strips are mandatory.
-Organic-only fertilizers are recommended in sensitive zones to protect groundwater and surface water from nutrient runoff.
-Always avoid applying fertilizer to impervious surfaces and sweep any spills back onto the lawn.
-Schedule applications with a minimum 24–48 hour rain-free window, using deflector shields near water bodies.
-For guidance, contact the Natick Conservation Commission
+Organic-only fertilizers are recommended in sensitive zones to protect groundwater and surface water from nutrient runoff, which can cause algae blooms and eutrophication.
+Application techniques must avoid impervious surfaces, and any material on hard surfaces should be swept back onto the lawn.
+Always check weather forecasts (NWS Boston/Norton or Albany) to ensure a 24–48 hour rain-free window and use deflector shields near sensitive areas.
+Protect pollinators by avoiding applications during peak flowering and steering clear of combination products with insecticides.

 13 East Central Street, Natick, MA 01760